Transitions Abroad Home. Transitions Abroad Home.

 Article and photos by Matthew Crompton (©) 2007-2015

-The first day it was lying on its side, in the little depression in the sand its body made, and bloating, with a weird mortal pathetic snarl and its piebald skin all wet as the water would shush up around it and then wash back.
-There was a family bathing in the sea maybe ten meters away, either oblivious to the dead dog slowly rotting on the beach or unconcerned by it.
+The first day, it was lying on its side, in the slight depression in the sand its body made.
+It was bloated, with a weird mortal pathetic snarl and its piebald skin all wet as the water would shush up around it and then wash back.
+A family was bathing in the sea, maybe ten meters away, either oblivious to the dead dog slowly rotting on the beach or unconcerned by it.

 Everywhere around the fishermen are gathering and mending their nets before they set out for the day, laughing and talking beside the colorful little boats that cluster on the shore, totally uninterested in the body of the dog which is lying there mere feet away from them, and sadly bloating.

-It seems a strange and vivid thing to my American sensibilities, which scream that death must be kept apart, and sterilized, not left here to contaminate the living with its bleak reminders.
-But here on the shore in this tiny town in Tamil Nadu the dog lies undisturbed.
+It seems strange and vivid to my American sensibilities, which scream that death must be kept apart and sterilized, not left here to contaminate the living with its bleak reminders.
+But here on the shore in this tiny town in Tamil Nadu, the dog lies undisturbed.
 Nobody denies it, and no one has asked that it be removed from view.
 And if the dog is a stark reminder of the reality of death, it is a reminder that has been stripped of its capacity to startle.

-As I travel for the following weeks, the calendar giving way to Thanksgiving and rolling onwards toward Christmas, I talk to people.
-On the trains, on buses, in the queues of temples, I open myself, talking the aimless earnest and incessant talk of a confused 26-year-old seeker to all and sundry who will lend their ears and minds to hear.
+As I travel for the following weeks, the calendar giving way to Thanksgiving and rolling onward toward Christmas, I talk to people.
+On the trains, on buses, in the queues of temples, I open myself, talking the aimless, earnest, and constant talk of a confused 26-year-old seeker to all and sundry who will lend their ears and minds to hear.
 I speak to them about the dog, the death, and obliquely of the fear of dying it sparks in me.
-I speak of the religions of this place, the strange sense of living myth and legend, the sense that an awakening here in this place is possible, even as I live and breathe, and even as my living comes implicit with its own defeated end.
+I speak of the religions of this place, the strange sense of living myth and legend, the feeling that awakening here in this place is possible, even as I live and breathe, and even as my living comes implicit with its own defeated end.

-I am reminded on the train from Jalgaon, crossing the long lonely Indian night thru the interior of Madhya Pradesh, by a man cradling his daughter on his lap as she sleeps, that the most famous of the myths, the one the westerners have lionized, originated in the northern city to which I am headed, as a flight from the ever-present reality of death.
+I am reminded on the train from Jalgaon, crossing the long, lonely Indian night through the interior of Madhya Pradesh, by a man cradling his daughter on his lap as she sleeps, that the most famous of the myths, the one the westerners have lionized, originated in the northern city to which I am headed, as a flight from the ever-present reality of death.

-The legend, of course, is well known: a prince outside his palace cloister in what is now southern Nepal happens upon an old man, a sick man, and a dead man, and afflicted by these revelations of mortality sets out across the eastern Indo-Gangetic plain, through the wilderness and patchwork city-states of ancient India.
-For years the historical Buddha wanders and practices austerities, seeking liberation from the sickness, suffering, and death of the human body.
-And while it’s well known that his travels eventually led him to Sarnath, where he preached his first sermon of Buddhist law, it is the where of Sarnath that usually escapes notice.
+The legend, of course, is well known: a prince outside his palace cloister in what is now southern Nepal happens upon an older man, a sick man, and a dead man, and afflicted by these revelations of mortality, sets out across the eastern Indo-Gangetic plain, through the wilderness and patchwork city-states of ancient India.
+For years, the historical Buddha has wandered and practiced austerities, seeking liberation from the human body's sickness, suffering, and death.
+While it’s well known that his travels eventually led him to Sarnath, where he preached his first sermon on Buddhist law, it is the place of Sarnath that usually escapes notice.

-Just miles from one of the oldest continually inhabited places in the world, Sarnath was — and still is—little more than a morning’s walk from the tourist center known today as the city of Varanasi.
-In the Buddha’s day the location was known as the eponymous capital of the Kingdom of Kashi.
-So when the Buddha opened his mouth to preach the first words of Buddhist dharma, it did not happen in isolation, static as a museum frieze, but in fact a mere stone’s throw from what was already one of the most important religious centers of the ancient world.
+Just miles from one of the oldest continually inhabited places in the world, Sarnath was — and still is — little more than a morning’s walk from the tourist center known today as the city of Varanasi.
+In the Buddha’s day, the location was known as the eponymous capital of the Kingdom of Kashi.
+So when the Buddha opened his mouth to preach the first words of Buddhist dharma, it did not happen in isolation, static as a museum frieze, but a mere stone’s throw from what was already one of the most important religious centers of the ancient world.

-That’s the part about the Buddha legend people miss: that people came to Kashi to die.
-For Hindus, Kashi—the city of the great god Shiva—was synonymous with liberation, and dying within its precincts conferred upon them absolute moksha—a final release from the cycles of birth and suffering, dying, and disease.
-The fortunate dead of the holy city were burned there on the west bank of the Ganges in the final Hindu rites, consumed by flames said to have already been burning there a thousand years.
+The part about the Buddha legend people miss: people came to Kashi to die.
+For Hindus, Kashi — the city of the great god Shiva — was synonymous with liberation, and dying within its precincts conferred upon them absolute moksha — a final release from the cycles of birth and suffering, dying, and disease.
+The fortunate dead of the holy city were burned there on the west bank of the Ganges in the final Hindu rites, consumed by flames said to have already been burning there for a thousand years.
 The riverbanks were the heart of a thriving city with a great economy of death, a place permeated and enriched by mortality.

 Sunset on the ghats in Varanasi.

-When I arrive in Varanasi on a late December day more than 2,000 years later, there are scales at the Ganges riverside near where I rent a squalid room that still measure out the weight of wood to fuel the cremations, with every last bite of flesh paid for precisely.
-I stand there alone on the ghats on Christmas morning, the heat of the cremation fires like a hot flush on my face as my eyes sting with the smoke drifting up from the funeral pyres just below me.
+When I arrive in Varanasi on a late December day more than 2,000 years later, there are scales at the Ganges riverside near where I rent a squalid room that still measures out the weight of wood to fuel the cremations, with every last bite of flesh paid for precisely.
+I stand there alone on the ghats on Christmas morning.
+The heat of the cremation fires like a hot flush on my face as my eyes sting with the smoke drifting up from the funeral pyres just below me.

 Man washing in Ganges river, Varanasi, India.